 11 September 2018, 15:38 | Updated: 13 March 2019, 15:25

-Since its debut in 2010, The Great British Bake Off has become one of the most iconic TV programmes of the decade – but it would be nothing without its recognisable opening ditty.
+Since its debut in 2010, The Great British Bake Off has become one of the most iconic TV programmes of the decade – but it would be nothing without the recognisable GBBO opening music.

-From the tension-building introduction in the cellos to the uplifting violin melody and deliciously pingy top line on the xylophone, it perfectly emulates the mood of the show: a bit silly, but hugely comforting.
+From the tension-building introduction in the cellos to the uplifting violin melody and deliciously pingy top line on the xylophone, the theme tune perfectly emulates the mood of the show: a bit silly, but hugely comforting.

-The original Bake Off theme was written by Tom Howe, and played by pianist and recording artist Jack Hallam.
+The original Bake Off theme music was written by Tom Howe.
 An album of music from the series was released on 1 November 2012.